FarhanShoukat/DigitRecognition1438/README.md

 # DigitRecognition1438

 ## Abstract:
-In this project, I developed three methods to classify digits 1, 3, 4 and 8.
+In this project, three methods were used to classify digits 1, 3, 4 and 8.
 The classification is done using kNN, Decision Tree and Convolutional Neural Network (CNN).
 First, image data is either normalized or scaled.
 Then it is fed to classifier.

 ## Methadology:
 First, training images (pixel values) and their labels are read.
 Then, classifier is trained using training data and labels.
 Finally, test data is used to evaluate training.